Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 - If ``--delete`` is specified, any remote files found that have no corresponding local file in directory upload mode will be deleted.
 Deletion occurs prior to any transfers, analogous to the delete-before rsync option.
+  Please note that this parameter will interact with ``--include`` and any file not included from the include pattern will be deleted.

 Performance Notes
 -----------------